prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 (import 'kube-prometheus/kube-prometheus-node-ports.libsonnet')
 ```

-For example the name of the `Prometheus` object provided by this library can be overridden:
+To give another customization example, the name of the `Prometheus` object provided by this library can be overridden:

 [embedmd]:# (examples/prometheus-name-override.jsonnet)
 ```jsonnet